clemtre/signet.sh/README.md

 ```
 document.querySelectorAll('section h1')
 ```
-In shell, it's more complicated, htmlq is made for that:
+In shell, it's more complicated since we don't have document object model we can query.
+Htmlq is made for that:
 ```
 cat fichier.html | htmlq 'section h1'
 ```